misak113/aperol/README.md

 				}
 				break;
 			case 'STOP_GREETING':
-				// When no more needed subscribing side-effect greeting model.greetingSubscription.unsubscribe();
+				// When no more needed processing side-effect greeting model.greetingAsyncIterator.return();
 				break;
 		}
 	},